gas-buddy/sealed-rsa-key/README.md

 Now, the next time you run the tool, those values will be automatically applied.

-Next, sealed-rsa-key must generate a sharded secret key.
+Next, sealed-rsa-key must generate a sharded secret key (32 byte symmetric key used in aes-256-cbc).
 In our example we will have 3 shards and require 2 to unseal the key.

 ```
 djmax# sealed-rsa-key
 > shard 3 2 djmax,bob,jane
+Please choose a passphrase to protect the shards until they are accepted.
+Share this passphrase over an offline channel with the keymasters.
+Passphrase: <you enter a passphrase>
 Wrote /keybase/private/djmax/testkey.shard
 Wrote /keybase/private/bob,djmax/testkey.shard
 Wrote /keybase/private/djmax,jane/testkey.shard